Nawab Bai: Aurangzeb's reign

 In 1669, a man named Abdullah submitted a petition to Nawab Bai, that after the dismissal of his son, the post of faujdar of Arandole be granted to him.
 But when the matter was submitted to Aurangzeb, it was rejected.

 In 1670, Muhammad Muazzam had been instigated by the flatterers to act in a self-willed and independent manner.
 When Aurangzeb's letter of advice produced no effect, he summoned Nawab Bai from Delhi, in order to send her to her son to rectify his behaviour.
 She reached Sikandra in April 1670, where Muhammad Akbar, Bakshimulk Asad Khan and Bahramand Khan conducted her to the imperial harem.
 In May 1670, she started for Aurangabad, and was commanded to spend two days at Gwalior, with her son Muhammad Sultan.
-After staying there for sometime, Sarbuland Khan escorted her to Muhammad Muazzam.
+After staying there for some time, Sarbuland Khan escorted her to Muhammad Muazzam.

 In 1686, she met the famous Italian writer and traveller, Niccolao Manucci at Goa, who claimed that have bleed Nawab Bai twice a year.

-In 1687, Muhammad Muazzam suspected of contumacy with Sultan Abul Hasan, the ruler of Golkonda.
+In 1687, Muhammad Muazzam was suspected of contumacy with Sultan Abul Hasan, the ruler of Golkonda.
 Her advice and even personal entreaty had no effect on him, and at last on Aurangzeb's orders he was placed under arrest.
 Muazzam's sons, and his first wife and chief consort Nur-un-Nissa Begum were also imprisoned in separate jails.

 Nawab Bai is known to have built a serai at Fardapur, at the foot of the pass, and also founded Baijipura, a suburb of Aurangabad.